A Guide to Wedding Planner Insurance, Licensing and Certification for Aspiring Wedding Planners

 Conclusion

-Looking back on my journey to become a licensed and certified wedding planner, it was a rollercoaster ride filled with accomplishment.
+Looking back on my journey to become a licensed and certified wedding planner, it was a rollercoaster ride filled with accomplishments.

-The countless hours invested in learning, networking, and honing my craft were all worth it to watch my clients' dreams come true.
+The countless hours I invested in learning, networking, and honing my craft were all worth it, as I watched my clients' dreams come true.

 For any aspiring wedding planners, remember that this adventure never truly ends.